deneb-v/Mesunda/README.md

     ```

 ## How to run this project
-1. Open XAMPP control panel then start Apache and Mysql module
+1. Open XAMPP control panel then start Apache and Mysql module.
-2. Open Command Prompt at the project file directory
+2. Open Command Prompt at the project file directory.
 3. Run this command
     ```
     php artisan serve